Sunday, 18 April 2010

 Oliver Cromwell (Profiles In Power) 216 pages Publisher: Longman; 1 edition (22 Aug 2000) ISBN-10: 0582437512

 This book on Oliver Cromwell has become a standard textbook on the period.
 His book is not an orthodox biography.
-In it he keeps an open mind on the major issues surrounding Cromwell.
+In it, he keeps an open mind on the major issues surrounding Cromwell.
 He has a typical revisionist attitude towards the Putney Debates of 1647 in that he downplays them as an ideological struggle.
-Coward does wear his history on his sleeve and like Peter Gaunt Coward was a paid up member of the Cromwell Association.
-So his biography is a little partisan but this does not spoil the book.
+Coward does wear his history on his sleeve and like Gaunt Coward was a paid up member of the Cromwell Association.
+So his biography is a little partisan, but this does not spoil the book.
 Being a member myself I do not subscribe to the charge that this can compromise any historical investigation into Cromwell?

-Traditional historiography has acknowledged Cromwell’s early religious influences as a young man especially from Dr Thomas Beard.
-Coward however pours cold water on this.
-He does not believe that Cromwell was ‘Lord of the Fens’ or as Coward puts “an opponent of capitalist syndicates”.
+Traditional historiography has acknowledged Cromwell’s early religious influences as a young man, especially from Dr. Thomas Beard.
+Coward, however, pours cold water on this.
+He does not believe that Cromwell was ‘Lord of the Fens’ or as Coward puts “an opponent of capitalist syndicates.”
 Coward does not believe Cromwell’s class position made him a champion of popular rights etc. I am with him there as there is no point in painting Cromwell in terms that are misleading and inaccurate.
-As Cromwell himself said “I was by birth a gentleman, living neither in any considerable height, nor yet in obscurity.
+As Cromwell himself said “I was by birth a gentleman, living neither in any considerable height nor yet in obscurity.
 I have been called to several employments in the nation — to serve in parliaments, — and (because I would not be over tedious) I did endeavour to discharge the duty of an honest man in those services, to God, and his people’s interest, and of the commonwealth; having, when time was, a competent acceptation in the hearts of men, and some evidence thereof”.
 Speech to the First Protectorate Parliament (12 September 1654)

-Such an approach can be found in F.A Inderwick’s The Interregnum, 1648-60 “A complex character such as that of Cromwell, is incapable of creation, except in times of great civil and religious excitement, and one cannot judge of the man without at the same time considering the contending elements by which he was surrounded.
+Such an approach can be found in F.A Inderwick’s The Interregnum, 1648-60 “A complex character such as that of Cromwell, is incapable of creation, except in times of great civil and religious excitement, and one cannot judge the man without at the same time considering the contending elements by which he was surrounded.
 It is possible to take his character to pieces, and, selecting one or other of his qualities as a corner-stone, to build around it a monument which will show him as a patriot or a plotter, a Christian man or a hypocrite, a demon or a demi-god as the sculptor may choose”.

 In Cromwell and the Civil War (1642-46).
 Coward is in firm agreement that Cromwell was doing God’s work.
-It is clear that the Civil war had an impact on Cromwell’s politics.
+It is clear that the Civil War had an impact on Cromwell’s politics.
 He was moved further than any of his contemporaries.
 Coward tends to downplay stories of Cromwell’s military prowess.
 I see no need to contradict his position.
 You would need to consult a military expect.
-He was however a good leader of men.
+He was, however, a good leader of men.
 And was fully cognisant of the need for a cause to unite the army upon.
-Also the recruitment of likeminded men.
-“I had rather have a plain, russet-coated Captain, that knows what he fights for, and loves what he knows, than that you call a Gentleman and is nothing else”.
-Letter to Sir William Spring (September 1643) “A few honest men are better than numbers”.
+Also the recruitment of like-minded men.
+“I had rather have a plain, russet-coated Captain, that knows what he fights for, and loves what he knows, than that you call a Gentleman and is nothing else.”
+Letter to Sir William Spring (September 1643) “A few honest men are better than numbers.”

 The Search for Settlement (1646-49) shows that Coward was a not materialist historian.
 While not a revisionist historian he has accepted the way history of this period is now written without any attention to underlying socio-economic causes of events portrayed in the book.
 Coward believes that the differences which arose amongst parliamentarians were political rather than religious.
-For him it is “more important in explaining why divisions over religious and political issues did not spill over into rebellion and attacks on the social order, is the fact that such divisions cut across ‘class’ lines.
-Indeed, although there was (as has been seen) a great disparity in the distribution of wealth in early modern London between ‘the rich’ and ‘the poor’, there was also a massive group who it is best to call (as they did at the time) ‘the middling sort’, tradesmen, merchants, craftsmen and their apprentices.
+For him it is “more important in explaining why divisions over religious and policy issues did not spill over into rebellion and attacks on the social order, is the fact that such divisions cut across ‘class’ lines.
+Indeed, although there was (as has been seen) a significant disparity in the distribution of wealth in early modern London between ‘the rich’ and ‘the poor’, there was also a massive group who it is best to call (as they did at the time) ‘the middling sort’, tradesmen, merchants, craftsmen and their apprentices.
 It is significant that analyses of different religious and political groups in Civil War London show no significant difference in their social composition; most notably they all show large contingents of the middling sort.
 People from the same social groups are to be found on all sides.
 They are to be found amongst the Levellers and the radical gathered churches, but also amongst the readers of Thomas Edwards’s Gangraena and the militant conservative crowd who invaded the chamber of parliament in July 1647.
-The point quite simply is that what was lacking in Civil War London was the ingredient of class division or class hostility that might have made, for example, excise riots the breeding ground for revolutionary protest and demands”.
+The point quite simply is that what was lacking in Civil War London was the ingredient of class division or class hostility that might have made, for example, excise riots the breeding ground for radical protest and demands”.
 (London and the Civil War)

-If this was the case then then the question that begs being asked is what was the class basis of the differences between the Independents and Presbyterians?
+If this was the case then- the question that begs being asked is what the class basis of the differences between the Independents and Presbyterians was?
 As Leon Trotsky said “It would seem that the conditions are now created for the single rule of the Presbyterian bourgeoisie.
 But before the royal power could be broken, the parliamentary army has converted itself into an independent political force.
-It has concentrated in its ranks the Independents the pious and resolute petty bourgeoisie, the craftsmen and farmers.
+It has concentrated in its ranks the Independents the pious and resolute petty bourgeoisie, the craftsmen, and farmers.
 This army powerfully interferes in social life, not merely as an armed force, but as a Praetorian Guard, and as the political representative of a new class opposing the prosperous and rich bourgeoisie.
 Correspondingly the army creates a new state organ rising above the military command: a council of soldiers’ and officers’ deputies (“agitators”).
 A new period of double sovereignty has thus arrived: that of the Presbyterian Parliament and the Independents’ army.
 This leads to open conflicts.
 The bourgeoisie proves powerless to oppose with its own army the “model army” of Cromwell – that is, the armed plebeians.
-The conflict ends with a purgation of the Presbyterian Parliament by the sword of the Independents.
+The battle ends with a purgation of the Presbyterian Parliament by the sword of the Independents.
 There remains but the rump of a parliament; the dictatorship of Cromwell is established.
 The lower ranks of the army, under the leadership of the Levellers – the extreme left wing of the revolution – try to oppose to the rule of the upper military levels, the patricians of the army, their own veritably plebeian regime”.

 In Chapter 5 Cromwell and the Godly Reformation 1653-54 Coward outlines Cromwell move towards a military dictatorship.
 This was the first of its kind in Britain.
-On Page 96 Cowards explains following the Barebones parliament there was a playing up of a fear of social revolution.
+On Page 96 Cowards explains following the Barebones Parliament there was a playing up of a fear of social revolution.
 What was the danger?
 Some historians have said this was exaggerated.
 Coward’s grand narrative is his fascination with Cromwell’s attempt at a “Godly Reformation”.
 Again the weakness in this book is the absence of any class analysis.
 What social forces were moving not just Cromwell but other players?

 What was Cromwell’s heritage?
-The fact that his name still elicits such hatred or admiration is down to the still contemporary class nature of the Civil war period.
+The fact that his name still elicits such hatred or admiration is down to the still contemporary class nature of the Civil War period.
 Even today there are sections of the ruling elite who still refuse to be reminded that Britain had a violent revolution which was not the British way of doing things.
-He has a tendency to miss a bigger picture Cowards fixation with Cromwell’s attempt at Godly Reformation misses his legacy in establishing the rule of English bourgeoisie Leon Trotsky “On this score British workers can learn much from Cromwell.
+He has a tendency to miss a bigger picture Cowards fixation with Cromwell’s attempt at Godly Reformation misses his legacy in establishing the rule of English bourgeoisie Leon Trotsky “On this score, British workers can learn much from Cromwell.

 The observations on the Puritans' army made by the historian Macaulay are here not without interest: “A force thus composed might, without injury to its efficiency, be indulged in some liberties which, if allowed to any other troops, would have proved subversive of all discipline.
-In general, soldiers who should form themselves into political clubs, elect delegates, and pass resolutions on high questions of state, would soon break loose from all control, would cease to form an army, and would become the worst and most dangerous of mobs.
-Nor would it be safe, in our time, to tolerate in any regiment religious meetings at which a corporal versed in scripture should lead the devotions of his less gifted colonel, and admonish a back-sliding major.
-But such was the intelligence, the gravity, and the self-Command of the warriors whom Cromwell had trained that in their camp a political organization and a religious organization could exist without destroying military organization.
-The same men who, off duty, were noted as demagogues and field preachers were distinguished by steadiness, by the spirit of order, and by prompt obedience on watch, on will and on the field of battle.”
+In general, soldiers who should form themselves into political clubs, elect delegates, and pass resolutions on high questions of state, would soon break loose from all control, would cease to create an army, and would become the worst and most dangerous of mobs.
+Nor would it be safe, in our time, to tolerate in any regiment religious meetings at which a corporal versed in Scripture should lead the devotions of his less gifted colonel, and admonish a back-sliding major.
+But such was the intelligence, the gravity, and the self-Command of the warriors whom Cromwell had trained that in their camp a political organization and a religious organization could exist without destroying the military organization.
+The same men who, off duty, were noted as demagogues and field preachers were distinguished by steadiness, by the spirit of order, and by prompt obedience on watch, on will and on the area of battle.”